Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/CleverReach/ReadMe.md

 The whole process from uploading data up to the preparation of a copied mailing.
 The difference to the broadcast is the not scheduled mailing.
 Response data will still be able to be mapped as all IDs are already created and saved for matching.

 Set to "Upload and Broadcast"
-Integration parameters like `scriptPath=D:\Scripts\CleverReach\PSCleverReachModule;settingsFile=.\settings.json;mode=prepare`
+Integration parameters like `settingsFile=D:\Scripts\CleverReach\PSCleverReachModule\settings.json;mode=prepare`

 ### Tagging

 Upload your data and tag your receivers with a specific tag you can choose of.
-Please make sure you dont setup Upload Only, otherwise the MessageName will not be transferred by PeopleStage.
+Please make sure you dont setup Upload Only, otherwise the MessageName/Tagname will not be transferred by PeopleStage.

 ### Upload Only